On this page

 Note: Submissions can be accepted in other formats.
 To discuss this further, please contact the awards secretariat by telephone on 03 9096 8057 or email firstname.lastname@example.org.

-Shortlisted nominees will be contacted in mid to late May and asked to accept their nomination.
+Shortlisted nominees will be contacted in early June and asked to accept their nomination.
 Each Individual nominee will be required to submit a National Police Check Consent Form.
 A copy of the National Police Check Consent Form can be downloaded at the bottom of this page.
 Teams are not required to complete national police checks.

 Judges for the Victorian Disability Awards are drawn from Victoria’s extensive disability services sector.
 They bring a range of skills, experience and enthusiasm for improving the lives of people with a disability, to their judging.
 The judges generously volunteer their time to assess the nominations and make final recommendations.

 The judges will review the nominations to consider the nominee’s relative merits in relation to their commitment, level of service and how their work benefits people with a disability.
-The judges will then make their recommendations to the Minister for Housing, Disability and Ageing.
+The judges will then make their recommendations to the Minister for Disability, Ageing and Carers.

 Victorian Disability Awards Secretariat

 Mail: GPO Box 4057, Melbourne 3001, Victoria, Australia